lostmygithubaccount/dasky/README.md

 The data is a copy of the [NOAA Integrated Surface Data (ISD)](https://azure.microsoft.com/services/open-datasets/catalog/noaa-integrated-surface-data/) moved from [Azure Open Datasets](https://azure.microsoft.com/services/open-datasets/catalog/) to an ADLS Gen 2 filesystem for distributed processing.

 Expanded in a dataframe in memory, the full dataset is ~660 GB.
-It is stored in compressed parquet files partitioned by year and month.
-The dataset is **not** updated in the ADLS Gen 2 storage account, but is in the Azure Open Dataset.
-Compressed, the files for the dataset are ~8 GB.
-Uncompressed, the files for the dataset are ~150 GB.
+It is stored in compressed parquet files partitioned by year and month and uncompressed CSV files which are ~8 GB and ~150 GB respectively.

-The parition format is `year=*/month=*/part-*.snappy.parquet` with 1 file per month.
-Each file can contain ~5 GB of data when in a dataframe in memory.
-Compressed, each file is ~50 MB.
-Uncompressed, each file is ~1 GB.

-The compressed data is used at all points in this example - but uncompressed data is more typical and included for comparison.

 ## Create a virtual network